subshell/helm-charts/charts/sophora-server/README.md

 ### 3.0.0

 * Added the option do disable JCR support.
 Set `sophora.server.persistence.repositoryType` to `none`, if you use Sophora 6.1.0 or later and completed the postgres migration.
+* Added `sophora.server.storage.accessModes` and `sophora.server.storage.dataDirAccessModes`.
+Defaults to `ReadWriteOnce` for both.
 * Removed support for Sophora ACS.
 * Removed support for File System Binary Store.
 In case you still need it, add the following volume mount:
 ```yaml